hurwitzlab/biosys-analytics/lectures/10-python-games/python-games.md

 # Writing Simple Games in Python

+> "Treat your code like poetry and take it to the edge of the bare minimum." - ILYO

 Games are a terrific way to learn.
 If you take something simple you know well, you have all the information you need to complete it.
 Something simple like tic-tac-toe -- you know you need a board, some way for the user to select a cell, you need to keep track of who's playing (X or O), when they've made a bad move, and when someone has won.
 Games often need random values, interact with the user, employ infinite loops -- in short, they are fascinating and fun to program and play.

 # Twelve Days of Christmas